 With 20 years of experience, it has been able to develop effective tools to carry out numerous restoration projects alongside local communities and private owners.
 One project is being supported every 5 km!
 As a recognized entity of public utility, the Heritage Foundation offers a guarantee of security and financial transparency that has been praised by the Court of Audit.

 The Stéphane Bern Mission

 The Heritage Mission was entrusted to Stéphane Bern by the President of the French Republic in September 2017.
-It aims to identify regional heritage sites that are at risk, by means of a public census on the website www.missionbern.fr Each year, the Heritage Foundation, the Ministry of Culture and Française des Jeux (the national lottery operator) select sites around the country to receive financial support.
+Its goal is to identify the heritage sites that are in danger throughout France, using open submission on the website www.missionbern.fr.
+The Heritage Foundation, the minister for culture and Française des Jeux choose sites every year that will benefit from financial support.
 To help protect the 3,500 sites considered to be at risk, the Heritage Foundation benefits from the proceeds of the Heritage Mission games set up by Française des Jeux in the form of lottery draws and scratch cards.

 Renovating the Hers Aqueduct

 As part of its work toward preserving the canal du Midi, the Voies navigables de France patronage program, in partnership with the Occitanie delegation of the Heritage Foundation, launched a call for donations for the restoration of the Hers Aqueduct in 2017.
 Designed by Vauban, this masterpiece is located between Renneville and Gardouch (31) and is in desperate need of major renovation work. €6,670 was raised in 2020.